JanssenProject/jans/docs/agama/introduction.md

 - A DSL (domain-specific language) purposedly designed for writing web flows
 - A set of rules that drive the behavior of such flows when they are executed
-- The specification of a file format - known as `.gama` - useful for sharing Agama flows
+- The specification of a file format - known as `.gama` - useful for sharing Agama flows.
+Flows have the `.flow` file extension.

 Here, a web flow is understood as a process composed by one or more stages, where at each stage an actor - normally a person - provides some kind of data or response by using a web browser or similar client.
 Throughout the process only a single actor is involved.